Home » Breakfast » Vegetable Breakfast Casserole Recipe

 an overhead view of vegetables and potatoes in casserole dish

-Remove the veggie mixture from the skillet and place it in an even layer on top of the potatoes and onions, and add the cheese
+STEP 3: Remove the veggie mixture from the skillet and place it in an even layer on top of the potatoes and onions, and add the cheese.

 breakfast casserole ingredients in a baking dish not cooked

-Whisk the eggs and milk together and pour egg mixture over the casserole ingredients and bake.
+STEP 4: Whisk the eggs and milk together in a large bowl and pour the egg mixture over the casserole ingredients and bake.

 overhead shot of cooked breakfast casserole